codio/site/source/docs/ide/boxes/installsw/file-locations.html.md

 Everything below this level can be accessed and is effectively read-only.
 You should not change anything here as it will not persist.

-##Code workspace files
+## Code workspace files
 The code workspace you see in the project file tree is located at `/home/codio/workspace` or `~/workspace`.

-##Software dependencies
+## Software dependencies
-All languages, databases, web servers and other [installable software components](/docs/ide/boxes/installsw/) are located in the `/home/codio/.parts ` folder.
+For G1 (first generation) Boxes, all languages, databases, web servers and other [installable software components](/docs/ide/boxes/installsw/) are located in the `/home/codio/.parts ` folder.

+For G2 (second generation) Boxes, all languages, databases, web servers and other [installable software components](/docs/ide/boxes/installsw/) are located in the `/home/codio/etc ` folder.